Surfer SEO Review - Is It the Best On-Page SEO Tool?

 Some of these SEO factors include:

 Whether your content is under-optimized or over-optimized for your keyword, this on-page analysis tool will let you know, based on comparison data, exactly how to fix your content and save you lots of time in this tedious SEO process.

-Surfer SEO’s second major optimization tool is their Content Editor, which lets you write your content while remaining optimized for your main keyword.
+Surfer SEO’s second major on-page optimization tool is their Content Editor, which lets you write your content while remaining optimized for your main keyword.
 This is becoming a trendy way of content creation in the SEO community.